CouncilofLorien/counciloflorien.github.io/docs/cards/F/foul-trophies.md

 > Permanent-event
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > ***Playable on an untapped Orc or Troll character in a company that has just defeated an attack by Elves, Dwarves, Dunedain, or Men.*** Discard this card to modify another attack by Elves, Dwarves, Dunedain, or Men against the character's company.
+> > ***Playable on an untapped Orc or Troll character in a company that has just defeated an attack by Elves, Dwarves, Dunedain, or Men.*** Tap the character.
+Discard this card to modify another attack by Elves, Dwarves, Dunedain, or Men against the character's company.
 The attack is reduced to one strike with +3 prowess and -2 body.
-Only one Foul Trophies may be so discarded against a given attack.
+Only one _Foul Trophies_ may be so discarded against a given attack.
 >